red-hat-data-services/odh-operator-allinone/README.md

 # odh-operator-allinone
-This repository contains images for a simplified deployment of the opendatahub operator
+This repository contains an image for a simplified deployment of the opendatahub operator